 (PBRA) underpinned national non-refundable royalty payable on all harvested material (i.e., grain)

-• Leverages the exiting provincial check-offs system to collect the non-refundable royalty
+• Leverages the existing provincial check-offs system to collect the non-refundable royalty

 • Royalties to be distributed to breeders based on their respective market share